Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 **Here is the stark truth:**

 > None of Us can face this moment alone.
-> If We are to avoid failure and succeed, We must forge a **New and Higher Order Unity**, one that transcends every power and authority on Earth.
+> If We are to avoid failure and succeed, We must forge a **New and Higher Order Unity**, one that transcends every institution, power and authority on Earth.

 **And time is running out.**
 ## **A Call From The Creator**